Dj5822/FlappyTurd/README.md

 TO DO:
 1) Fix up the cr*ppy code that doesn't seperate view components with controller components.
+2) Fix the redundant comments.
-2) Convert to an Android Studio Project.
+3) Convert to an Android Studio Project.